Call us now or use the form below.

 When your driver's license, your livelihood, and your freedom are at stake, it's time for an aggressive defense.
 Count on Eisner Gorin LLP.
 Contact our office by e-mail, or call toll-free at 877-781-1570 for a prompt response.

-If you've been charged with driving under the influence (DUI), or felony hit and run, DUI causing injury, don't talk to the police first.
+If you've been charged with driving under the influence (DUI), or felony hit and run, DUI causing injury, or reckless driving, don't talk to the police first.
 Talk to us.
 We speak English, Russian, Armenian, Spanish, Farsi, and Hebrew.

 Drunk Driving/DUI - An Overview